rticommunity/rticonnextdds-connector-js/README.md

 ### Available examples
-You can find several sets of examples in the [examples/nodejs](examples/nodejs) directory:
+You can find several sets of examples in the [examples/nodejs](examples/nodejs) directory.
+If you used npm to install, you will need to clone the this repository to access the examples.

  * **simple**: shows how to write samples, how to read/take, and how to use event-based reading.
  * **transform**: shows how to write a simple transformation using *Connector*.
 This is also a good place to understand how to use the setFromJSON and getJSON APIs to interact with samples and instances.